 Tips to get Deep Sleep

 Follow these simple nuggets to set up a simple evening routine for deep, restful sleep.
 You have to change your sleep pattern and practice the below cues, through which the body knows that the day is ending.
 So consistency is important.

 Time your Sleep

-Ayurveda considers different parts of the night to be dominated by different doshas.
-It’s best to hit the bed before 10.30 PM when the night is dominated by Kapha, as it provides a sense of deep restfulness.
-After 10.30 PM, Pitta dominates and makes us feel active and energetic until nearly 2 PM.
-Sleeping fewer hours at the right bedtime is more restful than hitting the bed late for a longer duration.
+Ayurveda considers different parts of the night to be dominated by other doshas.
+It's best to hit the bed before 10.30 P.M. when the night is dominated by Kapha, as it provides a sense of deep restfulness.
+After 10.30 P.M., Pitta dominates and makes us feel active and energetic until nearly 2 P.M.
+Sleeping fewer hours at the proper bedtime is more restful than hitting the bed late for a longer duration.

 Avoid Caffeine in the Evening

 Stimulants like coffee and tea make you feel energetic and prevent your body from recognizing fatigue.
 This makes it hard to hit the bed early.
 Avoiding your evening coffee can go a long way in getting a restful night.

 Reduce Strenuous Activity